-Snorkelers don’t need to be concerned with DCS because they spend their time at the surface breathing non-pressurized air.
+Snorkelers and freedivers don’t need to be as concerned with DCS because they spend their time at the surface breathing non-pressurized air.
 Even if they duck dive, it’s unlikely they can reach the lengths and depths that a freediver would.

 In fact, many scuba divers often spend their final day snorkeling so that they can safely experience the underwater world one last time while off-gassing the nitrogen.
 They should not attempt to dive anymore, but they can still enjoy the sights.

 What if I spent the whole day duck diving?

 Again, unless you also happen to be a world class freediver and your “duck dives” resemble a freedive, then you do not need to worry about duck diving causing DCS.
 The time an average snorkeler spends underwater and the depths they’ll reach are negligible.

 Even if you spent a significant amount of time duck diving, you might think that you’ve accumulated enough time underwater that your risk of DCS is comparable to a scuba diver.

 Let’s reference a dive table and see how likely you are to exceed the no-decompression limit, which is the amount of time you can spend underwater at certain depths without worrying about too much nitrogen entering your system and requiring a significant amount of time off-gassing.

 At a depth of 35 feet, divers can spend 205 minutes underwater without needing to off-gas.
 However, a diver can only spend 9 minutes at a depth of 140 feet before they need to perform a mandatory decompression stop (when a scuba diver cannot surface right away and must spend some time at higher depths to off-gas).